SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 cagoule - (noun) a light jacket with a hood (= head cover) that protects you against wind and rain:
 Bad weather is likely, so please wear walking boots and a cagoule.

+go off (STOP WORKING) - (verb) If a light or a machine goes off, it stops working:
+The lights went off in several villages because of the storm.

+explode (BREAK APART) - (verb) to break up into pieces violently, or to cause something to do this:
+A bomb exploded at one of the capital's busiest railway stations this morning.
+He was driving so fast that his car tyre exploded.

+violently - (adverb) in a forceful way that causes people to be hurt:
+He claimed to have been violently assaulted while in detention.

+assault - (noun) a violent attack:
+He was charged with sexual assault.
+UK The number of indecent assaults has increased alarmingly over the past year.

+crouch - (verb) to bend your knees and lower yourself so that you are close to the ground and leaning forward slightly:
+She saw him coming and crouched (down) behind a bush.

+leaning - (noun) a particular set of beliefs, opinions, etc. that someone prefers:
+I don't know what his political leanings are.

+tiny - (adjective) extremely small: a tiny flower a tiny helping of food

+squeal - (verb) to make a long, very high sound or cry:
+We could hear the piglets squealing as we entered the farmyard.
+The brakes squealed as the van rounded the corner.

+screamingly - (adverb) extremely: a screamingly funny story.
+The answer was suddenly screamingly obvious to me.

+scream (MAKE NOISE) - (verb)  to cry or say something loudly and usually on a high note, especially because of strong emotions such as fear, excitement, or anger:
+A spider landed on her pillow and she screamed.
+Through the smoke, the rescuers could hear people screaming for help.

+innocent (NOT GUILTY) - (adjective) (of a person) not guilty of a particular crime:
+He firmly believes that she is innocent of the crime.

+firmly (NOT LOOSELY) - (adverb) in a way that will not become loose:
+Make sure the rope is firmly attached before attempting to climb down.

+mischief - (noun) behaviour, especially a child's, that is slightly bad but is not intended to cause serious harm or damage:
+She's a lively little girl, full of mischief.
+He needs a hobby to keep him busy and stop him from getting into mischief.

+slightly (SMALL IN AMOUNT) - (adverb) a little:
+She's slightly taller than her sister.
+I'm slightly upset she forgot my birthday.

+intend - (verb) to have as a plan or purpose:
+We intend to go to Australia next year.
+Somehow I offended him, which wasn't what I'd intended.

+as most people know - We use the phrase ‘as most people know’ when we give information that we expect people to know already.
+Sometimes, however, the listener may not know, so to be safe, we tell them.
+As most people know, Canada is very cold in the winter so you should pack warm clothes.
+As you know, eating lots of fruit and vegetables is good for your health.

+get away with - When we do something wrong or make a mistake and there is no penalty, we say ‘we got away with it’.
+The police caught us walking on a private beach.
+Since we were foreigners, we got away with it.
+We cheated on the test, but everybody had the same answers so we didn’t get away with it.

+get told off - To ‘get told off’ means to be scolded by someone in authority for doing something negative.
+He accidently broke his mom’s favorite vase but didn’t get told off, cause she thought the cat did it.
+I got told off by my friend for gossiping about her.